fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 ## 🕊️ What will I Learn?

-- 👨‍🎤 Build a complete Flutter app with Firebase
+- 👨‍🎤 Building a complete Flutter app with Firebase
-- 🐣 Master the most common Flutter UI widgets
+- 🐣 Mastering the most common Flutter UI widgets
 - 🔏 User Authentication (Apple, Google, Anonymous)
 - ⚒️ State Management with Provider
 - 🔥 Model relational Firestore data
 - 🎭 Animation for realtime data streams
-- ⚓ Organize large Flutter projects
+- ⚓ Organizing large Flutter projects
-- 🤖 Convert Firestore data to Dart Classes with JSON Serializable
+- 🤖 Converting Firestore data to Dart Classes with JSON Serializable
 - 🦺 Null safety
-- 🚀 Deploy to the Apple App Store and Google Play
+- 🚀 Deploying to the Apple App Store and Google Play

 ## 🤔 Is this Course Right for Me?